cleverdumb/sandLang/doc.md

 Symmetry is defined with `sym([x or y or xy])`

-Each line in the block defines a condition that must be satisfied, except `pattern`, which matches the *pattern* that comes in the next few lines
+Each line in the block defines a condition that must be satisfied, except `pattern`, which matches the *pattern* that comes in the next few lines.
+Patterns are optional

 A condition can also be an `eval` which precedes a *Maths statement*.
 If all conditions evaluates to true, only then the update block is executed